Academic year: Belgium

-For primary schools, the academic year in Belgium begins on the first weekday in September and ends on the last weekday in June, with the summer holiday comprising the entire months of July and August.
+For Flemish speaking primary schools, the academic year in Belgium begins on the first weekday in September and ends on the last weekday in June, with the summer holiday comprising the entire months of July and August.

 Secondary schools and universities often close about a week earlier, as soon as school results have been processed and published.
 A week of autumn break is usually scheduled during the week of All Saints’ Day (November 1).
 The winter- or Christmas holiday lasts two weeks and encompasses both Christmas and New Year's Day.
 The dates for both the one-week spring break and the two-week Easter holiday vary.
 In catholic regions where carnival is celebrated, spring break usually takes place during the carnival week.
 To get al balance in school days between spring break and summer holiday, the two weeks of Easter holiday can take place with Easter both at the beginning, the middle or the end of the holiday period.
 In some cases, when Easter is at the complete end of the holiday, Easter Monday serves as an additional day off.
 However, in 2008 Belgium did not have the Easter Weekend inside its break due to the fact that Easter Sunday was on 23 March and schools broke up on the first weekend in April 2008 and had the two weeks then.